allenap/rust-petname/README.md

 `cargo install petname`.
 This puts a `petname` binary in `~/.cargo/bin`, which the Cargo installation process will probably have added to your `PATH`.

-The `petname` binary from rust-petname is drop-in compatible with the original `petname`.
-It's more strict when validating arguments, but for most uses it should behave the same.
+The `petname` binary from rust-petname is _mostly_ drop-in compatible with the original `petname`.
+It has more options and it's stricter when validating arguments, but for most uses it should behave the same[^differences].

+[^differences]:
+    When using the `--dir` option, Dustin Kirkland's _petname_ looks for a file named `names.txt` whereas this looks for `nouns.txt` first before checking for `names.txt`.

 ```shellsession
 $ petname -h